FloWuenne/Dropseq_Scripts/README.md

 # Dropseq_Scripts
-All Scripts and tools used to analyze Dropseq single cell data.
+Scripts and tools used to analyze Dropseq single cell data.